revelrylabs/harmonium/CONTRIBUTING.md

 7. Re-run `npm test`.
 If your specs fail, return to step 6.
 8. Thoroughly document and comment your code.
 9. Add a usage example as src/ComponentName.example.js
-10. Run `cd docs-src && yarn && npm run develop` and make sure your example loads and looks like you expect.
+10. Run `cd docs-src && npm run develop` and make sure your example loads and looks like you expect.
 11. Add, commit, and push your changes.
 12. Submit a pull request.